Why is this medication prescribed?

 What special precautions should I follow?

-- tell your doctor and pharmacist if you are allergic to glucagon, any other drugs, or beef or pork products.
+- tell your doctor and pharmacist if you are allergic to glucagon, lactose, any other medications, beef or pork products, or any of the ingredients in glucagon injection.
+Ask your doctor or pharmacist for a list of the ingredients.

-- tell your doctor if you have ever had adrenal gland problems, blood vessel disease, malnutrition, pancreatic tumors, insulinoma, or pheochromocytoma.
+- tell your doctor if you have ever had glucagonoma (pancreatic tumor), adrenal gland problems, malnutrition or heart disease.

 What side effects can this medication cause?